 Also, we are shortening the time to market for new services and products.
 We can now launch many new services, such as a logistics business, in one quarter rather than in a year.

-How does a CIO get buy-in from senior management, such as the CEO or CFO, for an IT modernization effort?
+How does a CIO get buy-in from senior management, such as the CEO or CFO, for an IT modernisation effort?

 Mears: I think that one of the keys is that recurring operating expense for IT is always going to be scarce.
 One of the biggest benefits of our approach is that with these migrations we are going from a high total cost of ownership platform to a lower-cost computing platform.
 We are not increasing our recurring operating costs.
 Also, we need to diversify and create new products and services and enter new customer markets, and if your technology platforms support the necessary speed-to-market at no incremental cost, then that’s a pretty compelling approach.
 We demonstrated a business plan for doing this.
 Fortunately our management team understands the value of technology and is not just looking to take the operating expense savings to the bottom line.
 We understand how important IT is to our efforts to continue to innovate.

-Does modernization help IT become more of an agent of change at your company?
+Does modernisation help IT become more of an agent of change at your company?

 Mears: It really makes it possible for us to come up with new, innovative services and products that we believe make us a better company and that can serve our customers better.
 This allows us to go from concept to reality much quicker and in a much more cost-effective manner.